gufett0/landmark-experiment/README.md

 (press enter to start)
 ```
 If you haven't installed Psychtoolbox the program will stop at this point.
-The pracrice task will call the MyLandPractice.m function which is virtually identical to the following main task function MyLandmark.m, except for some design parameters.
+The pracrice task will call the MyLandPractice.m function, virtually identical to the following main task function MyLandmark.m, except for some design parameters.
-The whole task sequence is set to run for two blocks so as to cover both instructions.

-Finally, once MyLandmark.m gets called the command window will ask you to provide a name for the output files.
+Once MyLandmark.m gets called the command window will ask you to provide a name for the output files
 ```
 Enter Subject id:
 ```
 If the file name already exists it'll output a warning and ask you to overwrite.
+The whole task sequence is set to run for two blocks so as to cover both instructions.